thisdotrob/family-monolith/webapp/DEPLOY.md

-# Web App Deployment (served by the Rust server at "/")
+# Web Apps Deployment (hosted at "/:appId")

-This document explains how to build the web app and deploy its static assets so the Rust server serves it at the root path `/`.
+This document explains how to build per-app bundles and deploy them so the Rust server serves each app at a distinct path `/:appId`.

 The server is configured to serve static files from a `static/` directory under its WorkingDirectory.

 - WorkingDirectory (from `server/deploy/monolith.service`): `/home/rs/monolith`
-- Static directory used by the server (see `server/src/server/mod.rs`): `/home/rs/monolith/static`
+- Static directory used by the server (see `server/src/server/mod.rs`): `/home/rs/monolith/static/<appId>`

 If your service unit uses a different WorkingDirectory, adjust the paths accordingly.